nann-cheng/d-OPRF/Legendre-dOPRF/README.md

 The optimal way to run experiments is to use the `go.sh` script.
 Otherwise, read below how to use the makefile.

+## Disclaimer

+This repo is a 100% clone from Kolja's (codebase)[https://github.com/nkKolja/Legendre-dOPRF].

 ### Dependencies
 `gcc, blake3`